 Did you receive a letter from the Government of Canada?
 Please go to www.connecting-families.ca to sign up for the initiative.

 The Connecting Families initiative is investing $13.2 million over five years, starting in 2017-2018 to help bridge the digital divide for Canadian families who may struggle to afford access to home Internet.
-With this funding, Computers for Success Canada will develop a secure online portal that will enable eligible Canadian families to access high speed Internet service packages for $10 per month from participating Internet Service Providers.
+With this funding, Computers for Success Canada has developed a secure online portal that will enable eligible Canadian families to access high speed Internet service packages for $10 per month from participating Internet Service Providers.

 The Connecting Families initiative will help connect up hundreds of thousands of Canadians to the Internet and will distribute up to 50,000 computers to eligible households through the Computers for Schools program.
 These efforts will ensure that more Canadian families and youth have access to the valuable resources available on the Internet and give them access to the tools they need to be successful and thrive.